 Obviously, energy efficiency was an important aspect of the remodel, especially considering the location.

-New materials, products, and building techniques are added to the market everyday.
-This innovation has created insulating properties and longer-lasting finishes that wasn’t considered possible a few short years ago.
+New materials, products, and building techniques are added to the market every day.
+This innovation has created insulating properties and longer-lasting finishes that weren’t considered possible a few short years ago.